i have following function

 boost::variant<int, std::string, bool> str = "toto";

-i getting nullptr
+i getting nullptr;

 why ?

-see following outputs bool 1
+see following outputs bool 1:

-#include <iostream> void foo(bool b) { std::cout << "bool " << b << std::endl; } void foo(std::string s) { std::cout << "string " << s << std::endl; } int main() { foo("bar"); }
+#include <iostream> void foo(bool b) { std::cout << "bool " << b << std::endl; } void foo(std::string s) { std::cout << "string " << s << std::endl; } int main() { foo("bar"); } initializing std::string("toto") solve problem.

 4.12/1 shows conversion in question:

 a prvalue of arithmetic, unscoped enumeration, pointer, or pointer member type can converted prvalue of type bool.
-0 value, null pointer value, or null member pointer value converted false; other value converted true. prvalue of type std::nullptr_t can converted prvalue of type bool; resulting value false.
+0 value, null pointer value, or null member pointer value converted false; other value converted true. prvalue of type std::nullptr_t can converted prvalue of type bool; resulting value false. [as noted in other answer] implicit conversion takes precedence on converting constructor of std::string , selected, causing type used in variant bool.

 Comments